You've already chosen your study programme? Apply online now.

 + Mobility for Staff (STT)

-The Erasmus+ Charter for Higher Education for the Cologne Business School.
+The Erasmus+ Charter for Higher Education for the CBS International Business School.

 Please find the Erasmus+ European Policy Statement for CBS here.